 Use this interactive tool to explore the new districts!

-In May 2013, the Detroit News released an interactive map listing residents intending to run for Detroit City Council.
+In May 2013, the Detroit News released a map listing residents intending to run for Detroit City Council.

-Visit the Detroit Free Press for Rochelle Riley’s coverage of the Detroit City Council districts and election.
+Visit the Detroit Free Press for Rochelle Riley’s series of articles examining Detroit’s new City Council districts.